yuja/jj/docs/windows.md

 ## Pagination

-On Windows, `jj` will use its integrated pager called `streampager` by default, unless the environment variable `%PAGER%` or the config `ui.pager` is explicitly set.
+On Windows, `jj` will use its integrated pager called `streampager` by default, unless the config `ui.pager` is explicitly set.
 See the [pager section of the config docs](config.md#pager) for more details.

 If the built-in pager doesn't meet your needs and you have Git installed, you can switch to using Git's pager as follows: